 - Click the Font Options button.

 - Check the Strikethrough box and click OK.

 Our guide continues below with additional information on how to cross out in Excel, including pictures of these steps.

 Sometimes you have some information in your spreadsheet that you don’t think you will need, but that you aren’t quite ready to remove.

 This is the perfect situation to learn how to use crossed out text in Excel, otherwise known as “strikethrough.”
 This is a text formatting option, similar to bolding or italicizing text, but it looks like a font with line through it instead.

 However, crossing out text has the added benefit of letting the reader know that the information should not be considered.

 Our tutorial below will show you how to select a cell in a spreadsheet, then draw a line through all of the text in that cell.
 You can also choose to select multiple cells, or even the entire sheet.
 Either way, the result will be crossed out text in your cell(s).

-How to Cross Out Text in Excel 2013
+How to Use the Cross Out Line in Excel 2013 (Guide with Pictures)

 The steps in this article will show you how to get crossed out text in Excel 2013.
 If you would like to do the opposite, and remove the cross out effect from your data, then read this article.